Hi, I’m Shane Parrish.

 PO BOX 14037

-I owe a huge debt to Maria at Brainpickings, who has, through her excellent site, shown me so much.
+I owe a huge debt to Maria at Brainpickings, who has, through her excellent site, given me ideas on how to connect with readers as well as ideas for postings.

 Farnam Street participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising commissions by linking to Amazon.
 Simply put, if you click on my Amazon.com links and buy anything, even something other than the product advertised, I earn a small commission, yet you don’t pay any extra.
 If you live outside the United States and you would like to support the blog, you can do so here.
 (Thank you for your support.)